-Students can access and print unofficial copies of their Southwestern transcript through WebAdvisor for free.
+Students can access and print unofficial copies of their Southwestern transcript through WebAdvisor/Self-Service for free or by contacting the Registrar's Office.

 Transfer Credit Policy

 A transfer credit evaluation may be requested by applicants to the seminary by submitting the following items to the Admissions Office.
 Current students submit these items to the Office of the Registrar: